flobosg/latam-dvorak/README.md

      sudo cp dvorak-la.map.gz /usr/share/keymaps/i386/dvorak/

 Some distros use /etc/conf.d/keymaps to handle keyboard configuration.
 Edit it to configure your keyboard.

      keymap="dvorak-la"

 Or it is possible to set the keymap just for current session:

      loadkeys dvorak-la

+## Installation on GRUB
+Copy `latam-dvorak.gkb` on the layouts directory (Usually `/boot/grub/layouts/`):

+    sudo cp latam-dvorak.gkb /boot/grub/layouts/

+Add the options to the GRUB config, `/etc/grub.d/40_custom` is recommended:

+    terminal_input at_keyboard
+    keymap latam-dvorak

+Optionally, you can generate your own gkb file with the files lacated on `ckbdcomp` directory on this repository  and the  command `grub-mklayout`.
+That files are  just the  `ckbdcomp` command output.